-Code of Conduct for students and teachers
+Code of Conduct for Students and Teachers

-Code of Conduct (for students and teachers)
+Code of Conduct (for learners and content providers)

 OpenPlato is dedicated to providing a welcoming and supportive environment for all people, regardless of background or identity.
 By participating on this platform, participants accept to abide by this Code of Conduct and accept the procedures by which any Code of Conduct incidents are resolved.
 We do not tolerate behaviour that is disrespectful or that excludes, intimidates, or causes discomfort to others.
 We do not tolerate discrimination or harassment based on characteristics that include, but are not limited to, gender identity and expression, sexual orientation, disability, physical appearance, body size, citizenship, nationality, ethnic or social origin, pregnancy, familial status, veteran status, genetic information, religion or belief (or lack thereof), membership of a national minority, property, age, education, socio-economic status, technical choices, and experience level.

 Everyone who participates in any activities or interactions related to OpenPlato is required to conform to this Code of Conduct.
 It applies to all spaces managed by or affiliated with OpenPlato, including, but not limited to, emails and email lists, blog posts, videocalls, Slack, Twitter, etc. The platform managers are expected to assist with the enforcement of the Code of Conduct.
-By participating, learners indicate their acceptance of the procedures by which OpenPlato resolves any Code of Conduct incidents, which may include storage and processing of their personal information.
+By participating, learners and resource providers indicate their acceptance of the procedures by which OpenPlato resolves any Code of Conduct incidents, which may include storage and processing of their personal information.

 Use welcoming and inclusive language